flukejones/asusctl/README.md

 Point 4? asusd currently uses a tiny fraction of cpu time, and less than 1Mb of ram, the way a system-level daemon should.

-**NOTICE:**

-Various patches are required for keyboard support.
-See [this post](https://asus-linux.org/blog/updates-2021-05-06/) for details on status and which kernels will have which patches.

 ## Discord